DIY: How to pot and grow your own Caladium (tubers)!

 The caladiums grow a little different than other houseplants.
 They grow from spring to autumn and will lose their leaves when the tuber gets ready to hibernate.
 We love to help you grow your own special Caladium from tuber to full grown beauty.
 In this blog we’ll give you tips on how to start with the potting process and we’ll give you tips for the growing process.
 With the right care you can keep your Caladium happy for up to 10 years!

-The Caladium potting process: how to start potting your Caladium tuber
+How to start potting your Caladium tuber:

 Choose the right time to plant the Caladium tuber

 In springtime the Caladium tubers start to come alive so this is the time to plant the tubers!
 In spring and summer the Caladiums will grow to their full size which can be up to 90 cm tall!
 It’s good to be aware that the Caladium will lose her leaves during autumn.
 Only the tuber will stay alive and she will start hibernating until next spring.
 Don’t worry, she will be back in full bloom next spring when you take good care of her!

 When your tuber has arrived in her new home, treat her to a long and warm (not hot!) bath.
 Let her soak for one hour in water of a maximum of 50°C before planting her in her pot.

 Choose the right pot for your Caladium tuber and make her bed

 Most Caladium tubers have a diameter of approximately 7,5 centimeters.
 Choose a pot with a diameter of at least 15 cm.
 A pot with a diameter of at least twice the size of the tuber is advised.
 When you choose a bigger pot, the Caladium has more room to grow and will most likely grow bigger!
 To make the bed of your Caladium tuber you have to fill 2/3 of the pot with soil.
 Place the tuber facing upwards.
 Make it cozy by covering her with soil.